Siege of Cannanore (1507): Background

-The siege
+Siege

 The siege started on 27 April 1507, and was to last for four months.

 The Kōlattiri had 40,000 Nāyars attack the position.
 The Zamorin supplied the ruler of Cannanore with 21 pieces of artillery and 20,000 auxiliaries.

 The firepower of the garrison under Lourenço de Brito allowed it to repulse massive attacks involving thousands of men.
 The siege soon entered a stalemate, with the Malabari trenches being protected from Portuguese cannon fire by walls of cotton bales, and the Portuguese being slowly forced into starvation.
 Castanheda's detailed report of the siege states that they were then surprised – and saved – by a tidal wave of lobsters that washed ashore on 15 August.
 A major assault before the Onam festival nearly overcame the defenders, but was eventually repulsed.
 However, a large part of the garrison was wounded in the attempt.

-The Portuguese garrison was on the verge of being overwhelmed, when on 27 August a fleet of 11 ships under Tristão da Cunha, the 8th Armada, coming from Socotra, appeared.
+The Portuguese garrison was on the verge of being overwhelmed when, on 27 August 1507, a fleet of 11 8th Armada ships under Tristão da Cunha arrived from Socotra.
 The fleet landed 300 Portuguese soldiers, forcing the lifting of the siege and relieving the fortress.

 Peace was negotiated between the Portuguese and the Kōlattiri Raja, confirming the continued presence of the Portuguese in Cannanore and the resumption of their access to its spice markets.
 These events would eventually be followed by the defeat of the Portuguese at the Battle of Chaul in 1508.